 Evaluation and Review

-The FF Senior Management Team accepted this Policy on Monday, April 4, 2016.
-It was reviewed on April 18, 2019 and updated on August 15, 2019.
+The FF Senior Management Team accepted this Policy on Monday April 4, 2016.
+It was reviewed on April 18, 2019, and the latest update was made on Jan 24, 2020.
 Further reviews will be made every 3 years.

 Examples of Photo Images Required for Your Application